emeb/dspod/dspod_cv1800b/README.md

 - Reverbs - several different types, including an emulation of the venerable MIDIverb for algorithmic simulations of natural spaces.

 All of these effects worked as expected with no noticeable glitching or discontiuities in the audio caused by background processes in the Linux operating system and typical CPU loading seen during the worst-case reverb algorithms was about 15%.
-The problem arose when I tried...

 ###### Frequency Domain